Topological Discrimination of Steep to Supersteep Gap as Evidence of Tunneling in Adiabatic Quantum Processes: Introduction

 \begin{remark} Recently, there has be much interest in the so-called {\it Exceptional Point Degeneracy (EPD)}~\cite{exceptional_points_close}, mainly due to the enhanced sensing capability collateral to the emergence of such topological structure~\cite{exceptional_enhanced,exceptional_tomography,exceptional_sensing}.
 In a certain sense, an exceptional point is an {\it exact} crossing~\cite[Fig. 2(a)]{exceptional_points_close} of energy levels for some parameter values~\cite{exceptional_Mexican05,exceptional_Mexican11}, with coalescence of eigenvalues, as here, {\it and} coalescence of eigenvectors, contrary to what happens here.
 Coalescence of eigenvectors happens because EPD appears in nonHermitian quantum systems, where Parity-Time (\PT)-symmetry is substituted for the Hermitian property~\cite{exceptional_Czech}.
-A $\mathcal{PT}$-symmetric Hamiltonian $H$, defined by $\mathcal{PT}H-H\mathcal{PT}=0$, retains real eigenvalues, yet allowing the modeling of nonequilibrium processes and the encoding dissipative dynamics~\cite{exceptional_nonreciprocal}. \PT-symmetry is said to be {\it broken} when the eigenvalues become complex as analytic continuations of the degenerate real eigenvalues of some Hamiltonian~\cite{exceptional_Czech}.
-Despite their elusive interpretations, complex energy levels are betrayed by state flipping after an adiabatic path around such EPs~\cite{exceptional_points_close,exceptional_nonreciprocal}.
+A $\mathcal{PT}$-symmetric Hamiltonian $H$, defined by $\mathcal{PT}H-H\mathcal{PT}=0$, retains real eigenvalues, yet allowing the modeling of nonequilibrium processes and the encoding of dissipative dynamics~\cite{exceptional_nonreciprocal}. \PT-symmetry is said to be {\it broken} when the eigenvalues become complex as analytic continuations of the degenerate real eigenvalues of some Hamiltonian~\cite{exceptional_Czech}.
+Despite their elusive interpretations, complex energy levels are betrayed by state flipping after an adiabatic path around such exceptional points (EPs)~\cite{exceptional_points_close,exceptional_nonreciprocal}.
 The {\it steep gap}, the central object of investigation here, can be interpreted in the quantum sensing context as extreme sensitivity to the time parameter, in the same manner as EPs are extremely sensitive to Hamiltonian parameters.
 Despite this possible cross-interpretation, a fundamental road block between the two problems is the {\it stability} of the complex eigenvalues of EPD versus the {\it instability} of the exact crossing in the present context of real eigenvalues.
 Certainly, nonHermitian quantum systems could be analyzed in the same differential-topological spirit as the one developed here, but the two contexts are different enough to warrant a further publication. \end{remark}